RandanCSS/randan/README.md

 # with this code, you will immediately see an instruction.
 Just follow it for executing the default scenario, episodically pressing Enter on your keyboard

-# however, if you want to customize the default scenario, you might both use the dialog interface and alter the module's code
+# however, if you want to customize the default scenario, there are three ways availible.
+The first one is to use the module's dialog interface which appears in the process of executing the module's code
+# The second one is to assign manually the function scrapingVK() arguments, which are None bt default.
+# Finally, the third way is to take the module's code manually and and alter it
 ```